nibemo99/nibemo99/README.md

 ![](https://i.imgur.com/xtb0rvs.gif)

 ## About me
 - 👀 I'm a passionate programmer that's always evolving and adding new knowledge to the tool box.
-I've worked teaching math and physics in high school and also providing customer service through voice and chat.
+I've also worked teaching high school math and physics as well as  providing customer service through voice and chat.
 - 📖 Currently studying at [SoyHenry](https://www.soyhenry.com/).
 - 🔭 Currently learning Three.js to give life some of my most ambitious ideas in 3D experiences.
-- 🧘‍♂️ I like to meditate and run 🏃‍♂️.
+- 🧘‍♂️ I like to meditate and run after coding 🏃‍♂️.
 - 📩 How to contact me? → [hello@nicolasbm.dev](mailto:hello@nicolasbm.dev)

 ## Skills